cfpb/salesforce-docs/_pages/Visualforce-Pages.md

 * Since most everything runs client-side, and all server-side calls to Salesforce are performed asynchronously, it is very fast.
 * Allows you to easily make applications with the same look and feel of the lightning experience.
-* Since everything is component based you can separate the development out to several different developers without risking the developers to walk over each other.
+* Since everything is component based you can separate the development out to several different developers without risking the developers stepping on each other.
 * Since even the styling is broken out you can have your UI designer work independently of your Salesforce developers on various components.
 * Allows you to quickly change, add, or remove pieces of a page without having to think about refactoring the entire page.
-* Ideal when you have the need to create a more component-based application made up of multiple “mini application”, rather than a single page application.
+* Ideal when you have the need to create a more component-based application made up of multiple “mini applications”, rather than a single page application.
 * Ideal for creating lightweight, responsive mobile applications.

 **Visualforce Cons**